 Check Breathing: Look at the chest for 10 seconds to see if it rises and falls normally.
 If no breathing or only gasping…

-Empower yourself with real knowledge on how to respond to an emergency – Take a CPR Class Today!
+Empower yourself with real knowledge on how to respond to an emergency Take a CPR certification class Today!